 WatchTheYard.com has recently obtained a published editorial response to this article written in 1928.
 The writer, takes a very well argued response to this claim and explores it even more in depth addressing it in a way that makes the present day reader feel as if someone from today jumped into a time machine, saw the original article and responded to it.

 The article begins with the writer describing their initial feeling of distraught when hearing about the colorism found in Howard’s Greek community.

 “We are not so surprised when we hear such rumors and reports about institutions of learning owned, controlled and attended by white people, but it certainly comes as a great shock and causes a feeling of shame when we hear such news about Negro colleges.
-At first glance it would seem incredible that Negros, themselves the victims of ignorant predjudice and discrimination because of color should follow the lead of the Nordics.”
+At first glance, it would seem incredible that Negros, themselves the victims of ignorant prejudice and discrimination because of color should follow the lead of the Nordics.”

 The writer then follows by making the claim that no matter what color you are, if you are African-American, you are Africa-American.

 “Negros, young and old, everywhere in the world today and particularly in the United States, have got to clearly understand that whatever the gradations of color in the group, they are all Negros.
 It isn’t of the slightest moment that one Negro can boast (?) of several white ancestors while another cannot except as it reveals his lamentable ignorance, blindness and lack of race respect.

 They then follow by dropping some knowledge on the reader via an example that still holds true today:

 “The lightest Negro in the United States, if known as a Negro, will be jim crowed as quickly as one possessing no Caucasian ancestry.”